Mistakingly or Mistakenly: Which Spelling Is Correct and How to Use It Properly

 If your goal is clarity, credibility, and correctness, mistakenly is the clear winner.

-For emails, exams, blogs, news articles, and SEO writing, always choose mistakenly.
+For emails, exams, blogs, news articles, and content writing, always choose mistakenly.
 Once you remember this rule, you will never pause again when typing this word.
+People also interested in the words mistakely or mistakenly which is correct,

 Simple choices like this can greatly improve the quality of your English writing.